LulzAnarchyAnon/operating-systems/README.md

 **What's the differences between: Live?
 Installer?
 NetInstaller?**

-*Live* is for running the OS without installing it first. *Installer* is to install the OS without the need of a network connection. *NetInstaller* is a very small image and the rest is downloaded during installation.
+*Live* is for running the OS without installing it first. *Installer* or *Offline Image* is to install the OS without the need of a network connection. *NetInstaller* or *Network Image* is a very small image and the rest is downloaded during installation.

 **How can I verify my downloaded file?**